 When you think of Canada, what do you think?
 I think wonderful skiing in Whistler, hockey, maple leaves, free healthcare, cold weather, Hong Kongnese buying up Vancouver, French Quebec, McGill University and Blackberry devices.
 Seldom do images of extravagance and wealth come up.

-So it is with great surprise to find out our brothers and sisters up north are ROCKING it in the financial front with an average household net worth of $400,151 at the end of 2012.
+So it is with great surprise to find out our brothers and sisters up north are ROCKING it in the financial front with an average household net worth of $400,151 at the end of 2012, and close to $450,000 in 2015!
 Vancouverites (West Coast represent) boast the highest net worth of all Canadians at roughly $662,600 last year.
 The report was conducted by consulting and research firm Environics Analytics and also goes on to mention the US average household net worth lagging at only $381,086.

 That’s right folks.
 Despite the perception that America is the land of opportunity, we are falling behind with even The Associated Press saying that 4 out of 5 Americans are at risk of living in poverty or near-poverty at some point in our lives.
 That’s pretty sobering news given how hard we work.

 I’ve argued why Socialism could be a means to a brighter future to much disdain by readers everywhere.
 However, with this latest data about Canadian household net worth coupled with the research I conducted abroad in Socialist Europe, it’s become evident that Capitalism is not the only means to wealth.

 LET’S TRY TO COMPREHEND WHY CANADIANS ARE SO RICH